Key witness may testify at Fort Hood trial, with limits: judge

 “They’ve been interviewed by the FBI - we know what they will say,” defense lawyer Lieutenant Colonel Kris Poppe said during the hearing.
 “The government just wants to see our case.”

-Opening statements in Hasan’s court martial are expected to begin in July.
-Selection of a jury is set to start in late May.
+Opening arguments in Hasan’s court martial are expected to begin in July after selection of the jury, set to begin in late May.

 Editing by Corrie MacLaggan, Gunna Dickson, Cynthia Johnston and Tim Dobbyn